-The largest bubble in the right side of Figure 1 represents Aroostook County, Maine, which has a county capacity of over 60 percent and by a wide margin the largest amount of acres per capita devoted to vegetables and melons.
+The largest bubble on the right side of Figure 1 represents Aroostook County, Maine, which has a county capacity of over 60 percent and by a wide margin the largest amount of acres per capita devoted to vegetables and melons.
 The fact that Aroostook’s county and state capacity of 63 percent is almost identical to its county capacity of 62 percent indicates that other places in Maine do not have much of an excess of acres in vegetables and melons that are not already available to Aroostook County.
-Although several Maine counties (e.g., Cumberland) have capacities of less than 20 percent and these areas have little land devoted to the production of vegetables and melons (indicated by the small bubble sizes), these places have county and state capacities that exceed 40 percent, due to a few counties in Maine with substantial excess capacities.
+Although several Maine counties (e.g., Cumberland) have capacities of less than 20 percent, and these areas have little land devoted to the production of vegetables and melons (indicated by the small bubble sizes), these places have county and state capacities that exceed 40 percent, due to a few counties in Maine with substantial excess capacities.

 Figure 1 reveals a distinct difference between Maine and New Hampshire in terms of relative capacities and quantities of agricultural land.
 In New Hampshire, the linear trend of the bubbles almost 45 degrees from the origin suggests that the county capacities are almost identical to the county and state capacities.
 In other words, there are not many types of vegetables and melons in any one New Hampshire county whose production is great enough to enhance the county and state capacities elsewhere.
-Another feature of vegetable and melon production in New Hampshire is that the counties are similar in terms of the total number of acres per capita, as indicated by the roughly equal-sized bubbles.
+Another feature of vegetable and melon production in New Hampshire is that the counties are similar in terms of the total number of acres per capita, as indicated by the roughly equally sized bubbles.

 Results for Vermont are somewhat of a cross between what we found for Maine and New Hampshire.
 Similar to the case of New Hampshire, the analysis shows that several Vermont counties have county and state capacities for vegetables and melons that are less than 30 percent.
 Windham and Orange Counties, however, have local food capacities that are almost 50 percent, similar to what we found for most Maine counties.
 The key difference is that the vegetable and melon capacities of almost 50 percent in these places come from the acres of farmland available locally—that is, the county capacities are almost identical to the county and state capacities.
 Furthermore, although these places have a mix of acres devoted to vegetables and melons that can meet about 50 percent of the local needs for these products, they do not appear to have an abundance of farmland to provide excess products to meet the needs of other counties in Vermont.
 If they did, the other Vermont counties would have county and state capacities that are around 50 percent, which is the case for Maine due to the substantial amounts of farmland in a few counties.